skystars8/resky/README.md

 keygen- advanced, deterministic keygen from 1 byte to 20gb

-keygen1-  advanced, deterministic keygen from 1 byte to 20gb
+keygen1-  more advanced than keygen.  deterministic keygen from 1 byte to 20gb